mendix/docs/content/en/docs/appstore/modules/business-events.md

 #### 4.1.4 Migrating Business Event Apps to Studio Pro 9.24 and Above {#migrate-two-way-be}

 Upgrade your apps to Studio Pro [9.24](/releasenotes/studio-pro/9.24/) and above to enjoy the most recent business event behavior.
-If you upgrade, the following happens:
+When you upgrade, the following happens:

 * [Published business event](/refguide/business-event-services/#published-event-service-doc) service documents are converted to created business event service documents.
      * The created service document allows it to publish events.